JetBrains/teamcity-documentation/topics/configuring-proxy-server.md

 ### Apache

 Versions 2.4.5 or later are recommended.
-Earlier versions do not support the WebSocket protocol, so you should use the settings described in the [previous documentation version](https://confluence.jetbrains.com/display/TCD8/How+To...).
+Earlier versions do not support the WebSocket protocol.

 When using Apache, make sure to use the [Dedicated "Connector" node approach](#TeamCity+Tomcat+Configuration) for configuring TeamCity server.